 Hiring a Representative to Appeal Your Claim

 - Gather your necessary and relevant medical records about your medical impairments

-- Get physicians' opinions of your condition
+- Get physicians' opinions of your medical condition

 Find the Right Attorney for Your Social Security Disability Claim